GreyGnome/EnableInterrupt/README.md

 a lot by doing the previous one and I feel like I still owe a debt of gratitude to all the geeks who created/contributed/helped/debugged.
 So without further ado, I present the "ACKNOWLEDGEMENTS" section from the previous library.
-Note that "this" library refers to PinChangeInt:
+Note that "this" library in the following refers to PinChangeInt:

 > This library was originally written by Chris J. Kiick, Robot builder and all around geek, who said of it,